visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

     expression returns the eigenvectors of the 3x3 matrix argument as a tensor (3x3 matrix) valued expression where each column in the tensor is one of the eigenvectors.
-In order to use the component index operator (``[]``) to access individual eigenvectors, you must transpose the result with the ``transpose()`` expression function.
+In order to use the component index operator (``[]``) to access individual eigenvectors, the result must be *transposed* with the ``transpose()`` expression function.
 For example, if
     ``evecs = transpose(eigenvector(tensor))``, the expression ``evecs[1]``
     will return the second eigenvector.